 Emory Bellard in RR

-• They will begin seeing patients in the clinic on June 5; it will be a modified clinic with a limited number of patients and limited clinic team members.
-They will offer telehealth visits to some patients.
+• Started seeing patients in the clinic in June; it is a modified clinic with a limited number of patients and limited clinic team members.

 UT Health San Antonio